StackState Self-hosted v5.1.x

 - Propagated state change of an element - a

 PropagatedStateChangedEventevent is generated whenever the health state of one of an element’s dependencies changes.
-These events are not visible in the StackState UI, but can be used to trigger an event notification.
+These events aren't visible in the StackState UI, but can be used to trigger an event notification.

 - State change of entire view - a

 ViewStateChangedEventevent is generated only when the health state of a significant number of elements in a view changes.
-These events are not visible in the StackState UI, but can be used to trigger event notifications.
+These events aren't visible in the StackState UI, but can be used to trigger event notifications.

 StackState groups unhealthy components in a view into problems, each with a common root cause.
 For every change to a problem, at least one problem event is generated.